Denmark Copenhagen

 Whether you like modern art, findings from ancient times, marble sculptures, Egyptian mummies or international contemporary art, you’ll find it here.

-Our personal favourite is Ny Carlsberg Glyptotek.
+Our personal favourite is Ny Carlsberg Glyptotek (where Alex’s mother is a museum curator).

 We also enjoy Thorvaldsens Museum, Statens Museum for Kunst (National Gallery of Denmark), Nationalmuseet (National Museum of Denmark) and the occasional visit to Louisiana Museum of Modern Art which is 35 kilometres north of Copenhagen.